anhtester/AutomationFrameworkSelenium/README.md

 12. Sample test all function in WebUI keyword
 13. Send message/report to Telegram Bot
 14. Run Selenium Grid (remote)
+15. Use DataFaker and JavaFaker to generate data

 ### ✳️ **SYSTEM REQUIREMENTS**